-Note: If your piece of artwork or project is already completed, please email us at email@example.com with 3-4 image attachments (JPGs) of your artwork, as well as filling out the submission form.
+Note for submitting completed works: If your piece of artwork or project is already completed, please email us at email@example.com with 3-4 image attachments (JPGs) of your artwork, as well as filling out the submission form.
 Images should be 300dpi and at least 900 pixels wide or high.
 Please name the image files as follows: Title of Work, medium(s) used, dimensions.

 Note for non-Chicago residents: If you are an artist hoping to submit work who was born and raised in Chicago, but not currently living in Chicago, you may still submit work.

 6pm – 7:30pm

 Hairpin Arts Center